DuMond, Frank Vincent, b. 1865 d. 1951

 Among the printed materials are clippings and obituaries, exhibition announcements and catalogs, and reproductions of DuMond's artworks.
 Art works include 9 sketches, 44 drawings and two sketchbooks, as well as a sketchbook kept by Helen Savier [Dumond], while she was a student at the Art Students League in 1893.
 Photographs show DuMond and his wife, family, friends, art classes, his works and the site of DuMond's murals at the 1915 Panama-Pacific Exposition.
 Colleagues pictured include Lewis Cohen, Robert Beverly Hale, Stewart Klonis, Willard Leroy Metcalf, and Kenneth Hayes Miller.
 Twenty-two of the artists in a group photograph autographed the mat.

-Biographical/Historical Note: Portrait and landscape painter; New York, N.Y.
+Biographical/Historical Note: Frank Vincent DuMond (1865-1951) was a portrait and landscape painter from New York, N.Y.
 DuMond was born in Rochester, N.Y., in 1865.
 He studied at the Art Students League from 1884 to 1888 under William Sartain and Carroll Beckwith, and at the Academie Julian in Paris from 1889 to 1891 under Jules Lefebvre, Benjamin Constant and Boulanger.
-Upon returning to New York, DuMond became an illustrator for HARPER'S WEEKLY and CENTURY magazines from 1885-1892.
+Upon returning to New York, DuMond became an illustrator for Harper's Weekly and Century magazines from 1885-1892.
 He was an instructor at the Art Students League from 1892-1951.

 Materials were loaned or given 1970-1984 by DuMond's daughter, Elisabeth DuMond Perry.
 Additional material was donated in 2005 by Robert Hubbard, who received them from his father-in-law Harry Condon, the caretaker for the Frank Dumond.